 Sichuan peppercorns are actually the spicy "outer peel" of berries belonging to the "prickly ash" family.
 In the mainland China, they are popular as Hua Jiao.
-These sharp, pungent yet flavorful, rusty-red "peppercorn-like" coverings are one of the top ingredients used in "Chinese five-spice" powder.
+These sharp, pungent yet flavorful, rusty-red "peppercorn-like" coverings are one of the top ingredients employed in "Chinese five-spice" powder.

 Scientific name: Zanthoxylum simulans.